rdancer/brute-lee/README.md

 lot of information at once.
 Plus, I'm always running at maximum capacity, so I never waste any time.

-*Joe Rogan:* And what about edge cases, do they give you any trouble?
+*Joe Rogan:* And what about solutions that are too large for you to submit, what do you do then?

-*Brute Lee:* Not at all, I just keep trying different inputs until I find the solution that works for all of them.
+*Brute Lee:* When a solution is large and a submission is denied, I *smash him* with Lempel-Ziv like Khabib does.
+I make it so it decompresses itself just before the decision.

 *Joe Rogan:* That's amazing.
 And what about updates to the Leetcode problem set, how do you adapt to those?